 Block all granny squares.
 To block, pin corners of each square down using T-pins.
 Direct steam from an iron or steamer at each square.
 (Do not touch iron directly to yarn, instead hold 8-12” away.)
 Blocking may seem unnecessary, but it really improves the overall look and shape of the squares.

-If you don’t have a blocking board, check out this tutorial on using a simple kneeling pad from the dollar store!
+If you don't have a blocking board, check out this DIY blocking board tutorial.
+It's the perfect size for blocking granny squares.

 Ready for more?
 Find Part 2 of the free Revival Cardigan pattern here!